visgl/deck.gl/docs/get-started/using-with-map.md

 deck.gl has been designed to work in tandem with popular JavaScript base map providers.
 Depending on your tech stack, deck.gl's support for a particular base map solution may come with different level of compatibility and limitations.

-There are three types of integration between deck.gl and a base map renderer:
+There are two types of integration between deck.gl and a base map renderer:

 ### Overlaid